jsdf/n64-sdk-demo/README.md

 # N64 homebrew demo & tutorial

-This is a demo app with heavily commented source showing basic usage of the N64 SDK and the NuSystem framework. .
+This is a demo app with heavily commented source showing basic usage of the N64 SDK and the NuSystem framework.
+The game-specific code is in [stage00.c](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c).

-The compiled rom file can be found [here](https://github.com/jsdf/squaresdemo/raw/master/squaresdemo.n64)
+The compiled rom file can be found [here](https://github.com/jsdf/n64-sdk-demo/raw/master/squaresdemo.n64)

 ![recording of the demo](https://media.giphy.com/media/J6V3fgMbTGQdqGFwv9/giphy.gif)